-With nearly 19,500 estate agents in the UK, finding one you can trust and afford can seem almost as daunting as finding the home of your dreams.
+With nearly 19,500 estate agents in the UK, as a seller, finding one you can trust and afford can seem almost as daunting as finding the home of your dreams.
 Sellers need an agent with local knowledge, experience, and integrity.

-Hire the wrong one and you might end up overpaying for your next home or waiting months to find one.
+As a seller, hire the wrong agent and you might end up overpaying for your next home or waiting months to find one.
 So, how do you weed out bad seeds and find an estate agent that fits your needs and budget?

 One way is by using an estate agent comparison website like GetAgent or Rentround.
 Using a website’s comparison tool, you can browse numerous agents in your local area and see how they stack up against the competition.

-What is it and how Does it Work?
+What is it and how Does it Work for Sellers?

 GetAgent is a UK comparison site that was launched in 2015.
 Since then, the company has helped over 400,000 homeowners sell their homes all across the UK.
 GetAgent does this by collecting and analyzing data and market trends to then compare estate agent performance.
 Based on a seller’s unique needs, GetAgent helps pair sellers with agents who are right for the job.